-Timeshare Cancellation Laws by State [2026]: Complete Legal Guide
+Timeshare Cancellation Laws by State: Your Complete Guide

 Timeshare law is not uniform across the United States.
 The state where your timeshare is located — not necessarily where you live — largely governs your rights, your rescission window, and the legal remedies available to you.
 If you are trying to cancel a timeshare contract, understanding your state's specific laws is the critical first step.